University-of-Texas-at-Dallas-Education/.github/profile/README.md

 ### 1. Clone Repositories

-- Clone all three repositories (`CometAI-genai-frontend`, `CometAI-genai-backend`, and `CometAI-genai-iac`) from `https://github.com/gaiin-platform` into the same directory on your local machine.
+- Clone all three repositories (`CometAI-frontend`, `CometAI-backend`, and `CometAI-iac`) from `https://github.com/gaiin-platform` into the same directory on your local machine.

 ### 2. Terraform Initialization and Application

-- Navigate to the `CometAI-genai-iac` project on your local machine.
+- Navigate to the `CometAI-iac` project on your local machine.
-- Configure the Terraform variables by copying the `CometAI-genai-iac/<env>/terraform.tfvars_sample` file to `CometAI-genai-iac/<env>/terraform.tfvars`.
+- Configure the Terraform variables by copying the `CometAI-iac/<env>/terraform.tfvars_sample` file to `CometAI-iac/<env>/terraform.tfvars`.
 - Update the `terraform.tfvars` file with the specific values for your deployment.
 You will need to configure the following variables:
   - Load balancing vars: `public_subnet_cidrs`, `private_subnet_cidrs`, `alb_name`, `domain_name`, `app_route53_zone_id`
   - Cognito vars: `cognito_domain`, `cognito_route53_zone_id`